 - Check Your Money Beliefs

-- Get reality check (Taking stock of your current financial situation)
+- Get a reality check (Taking stock of your current financial situation).

 - Set objectives

 - Make a plan (how to, time-line, kind of work)